mintster/nixmash-spring/README.md

 ##Database Configuration##

 To use MySQL run _setup.mysql_ script in the /doc/install directory to populate the database.
 Update Datasource connection properties in _/resources/META-INF/spring/mysql.properties_ file.
-The H2 create-data script for the tests is located in _/resources/db._
+The H2 create-data script for the tests is located in _/resources/db._ External properties in _/home/daveburke/...external.properties._ Change in JPA _common/ApplicationSettings._ Example of _external.properties_ in _/install._

 ##References##